 For 30 years, NDS has fought for our neighbors’ justice and dignity in the face of systems that would deny it.

-On November 17, 2021, we’re celebrating that work and those who work alongside us.
+On November 17, 2021, at the Edison Ballroom, we’re celebrating that work and those who work alongside us.

 Proceeds from the event will further the vision and mission of the Neighborhood Defender Service.